sazonovanton/SirChatalot/README.md

 You can find Claude models [here](https://docs.anthropic.com/claude/docs/models-overview).

-You can also set up HTTP proxy for API requests in the `./data/.config` file.
-Example:
+You can also set up HTTP proxy for API requests in the `./data/.config` file (tested) like this:
 ```ini
 [Anthropic]
 ...